 - Must Make Amends: Faith goes on a mission to recover a missing Riley Finn to make up for sleeping with him while in Buffy's body.

 - Odd Friendship: Faith and Fred end up becoming good friends despite being total opposites.
 Their relationship even parallels that of Buffy and Willow.

-- Rogues Gallery Transplant: Amy is set up as this season's Big Bad despite neither Angel or Faith having met her in canon.
+- Rogues' Gallery Transplant: Amy is set up as this season's Big Bad despite neither Angel nor Faith having met her on television.

 - Starter Villain: Corky, the formerly human pixie thug Angel fights during the first arc.